-- A personal statement highlighting personal background, reasons for applying for the residency, and career goals.
+- A personal statement highlighting career goals, personal background, and resasons for applying for this residency.

 - Three to five letters of recommendation from faculty members or veterinary/medical practitioners.
-These letters should be emailed directly to UCD by the letter writer to the veterinary ophthalmology faculty in care of firstname.lastname@example.org.
-Letters should address aptitude and performance in intellectual and creative pursuits pertinent to scientific research, knowledge of veterinary medicine, clinical skills, ability to apply knowledge in a clinical situation, and ability to communicate and work with others in a team.
+These letters should address (among other things) aptitude and performance in intellectual and creative pursuits pertinent to scientific research, knowledge of veterinary medicine, clinical skills, ability to apply knowledge in a clinical situation, and ability to communicate and work with others in a team.

-- Official transcripts from veterinary school -including grade point average and class rank.
+- Veterinary school transcripts-including grade point average and class rank.
 An official English translation of these must be included if they are not in English.
-These should be sent as scanned pdf documents forming part of the electronic application.
-However, those candidates selected for an interview should expect to provide an original copy from the issuing institution.

 F. Review Process: